BMW M50: M50B25TÜ

-M50B30TU concept
+M50B30TÜ concept

-In 1993, BMW Individual created an concept of BMW E34 530iX called Enduro Touring.
-Only one car was produced, having an up-sized variant of M50B25TU engine.
+In 1993, BMW Individual created a concept of BMW E34 530iX called Enduro Touring.
+Only one car was produced, having an up-sized variant of M50B25TÜ engine.
 Bore and stroke was increased and the total displacement of 3.0 was achieved.
 The power and torque both increased to 181 kW and 316 Nm respectively.

 S50

 The S50 is the high performance version of the M50 which was used in the E36 M3, replacing the four-cylinder BMW S14 engine used in the E30 M3.
 Like the M50, the S50 has an iron block and aluminum head with four valves per cylinder.

 In the United States, a less powerful engine called the "S50B30US" was used, which shares more in common with the regular M50 engine than the other S50 versions.

 S50B30

-The S50B30 was used in most countries, except for the United States (in 1993, BMW Canada officially imported 45 M3's with the S50B30 engine).
+The S50B30 was used in most countries, except for the United States.
 The S50B30 produces 210 kW, has a bore of 86 mm, a stroke of 85.8 mm and a compression ratio of 10.8:1.
 The redline is 7,200 rpm.
 The S50 has an individual throttle body for each cylinder, single-VANOS (variable valve timing on the intake camshaft), Bosch Motronic M3.3 engine management and redesigned intake and exhaust systems.

 The limited edition "M3 GT" model from 1995 produced 220 kW.
 It had different camshafts and a redesigned sump and oil pump.